 And Now, A Word from the Experts

 Tenable's survey of cybersecurity experts and business leaders found that 2/3 of all cybersecurity leaders are said to be beefing up their networks in the next two years.
 At the same time, another 75% aim to maintain their cloud security as a top priority.

-Yoran emphasized that remote and hybrid work is here to stay and the risks involved.
+Yoran emphasized that remote and hybrid work and the risks involved are here to stay.
 Business leaders working with cybersecurity experts should embrace this change and focus on securing their networks and harnessing the power of technology.